mgreenberry/MS2-Smart-Associates/README.md

 This is my MS2 Interactive Frontend Development Milstone Project website created as part of a Full Stack Software Development in Code Institute by [Michael Greenberry](https://www.linkedin.com/in/michael-greenberry-637299108/).

+The original idea was to create a game based on learning Sign Language similar to my MS1 website.
+However, I was unable to get images and content taht wasn't copyrighted and free to use.
+Secondly, I was unable to work out how to write the required JavaScript for any type of game.
+The company I work for has never had a website despite being over 50 years old.
+Therefore I wanted to provide them with a website that would use the required amount of JavaScript.

+On meeting with my mentor, we discussed this idea and the thought was that having an index.html, services.html, etc would not be enough for a good grade and I then decided to use JavaScript to enable as much content as possible and try to use code from other sources such as Stack Overflow, W3Schools, etc.

 I created this interactive website to provide a professional and simple website for a Civil and Structural Engineering company I work for.
 The client had quite exacting demands on the style and colouring of the website.

 The website targets customers and clients that would require the use of a civil and/or structural engineering services provided by the company I work for.